HiPrune: Hierarchical Attention for Efficient Token Pruning in Vision-Language Models: Introduction

 Although visual tokens constitute the majority of VLM input sequences, their necessity remains questionable.
-Empirically, humans can still recognize image content even under low resolution, blur, or partial occlusion.
-Similarly, Masked Autoencoders (MAE) \cite{he2022masked} demonstrate that models retain learning ability even when over 75\% of visual tokens are masked, suggesting many tokens are not essential.
-To further validate this, we conduct two pilot studies.
-In Fig. \ref{fig:visualRedundancy}(a), we compare the cosine similarity between each token and its 10 neighbors for both visual and textual tokens.
-Visual tokens exhibit significantly higher redundancy, with many reaching near-maximal similarity scores.
-In Fig. \ref{fig:visualRedundancy}(b), we assess the impact of random token removal: pruning 50\% of visual tokens causes a smaller performance drop than removing merely 5\% of textual tokens, while yielding substantial reductions in FLOPs.
-Moreover, prior work \cite{chen2024image, llavamini} observes that visual tokens receive markedly less attention from the LLM decoder compared to text tokens.
-Collectively, these findings point to a key insight: \textbf{visual tokens are highly redundant}, and pruning them offers an effective path toward improving efficiency without significantly sacrificing performance.
+In Fig. \ref{fig:visualRedundancy}(a), we compare the cosine similarity between each token and its 10 neighbors and find that visual tokens exhibit significantly higher redundancy than text tokens.
+Fig. \ref{fig:visualRedundancy}(b) shows that randomly pruning 50\% of visual tokens causes a performance drop much smaller than removing merely 5\% of text tokens, while yielding substantial reductions in FLOPs.
+Moreover, previous works \cite{chen2024image, llavamini} observe that visual tokens receive markedly less attention in the LLM decoder compared to text tokens.
+These findings point to a key insight: visual tokens are highly redundant.
+Based on this, many works seek to reduce the number of visual tokens to overcome the computational burden.
+Some methods \cite{chen2024image, xing2024pyramiddrop, zhang2024sparsevlm} conduct token pruning inside the LLM decoder, while some \cite{yang2025visionzip, alvar2025divprune} conduct token selection based on static metrics like diversity or similarity.
+However, most methods do not fully utilize the intrinsic attention property of the vision encoder and are model-sensitive, necessitating careful tuning for practical deployment.

-Many approaches seek to reduce the number of visual tokens to overcome the computational burden.
-Several approaches \cite{hu2024matryoshka, llavamini} adopt a Q-Former \cite{li2023blip} to fuse the abundant image tokens into fewer learned query tokens, however, necessitating extra training and causing potential damage to VLM's already-learned representation.
-Some methods \cite{bolya2022tome, alvar2025divprune} draw inspiration from the similarity or diversity of tokens and adopt merging or pruning to accelerate VLM.
-These methods compress image information into fewer tokens but lack explainability and tend to overlook crucial details.
-In transformer \cite{vaswani2017attention}, the attention score controls the information flow from layer to layer, and thus can be seen as an indicator of the importance of the current token \cite{vaswani2017attention}.
-Based on this theory, many approaches \cite{zhang2024cls, arif2025hired, yang2025visionzip} prune tokens according to their attention score with the \texttt{CLS} token.
-However, not every vision encoder features such a token (e.g., SigLIP \cite{zhai2023sigmoid}), constraining these methods' adaptation for universal VLMs \cite{bai2025qwen2, chen2024far}.